 But, if the toilet overflow is more serious, for example, if it occurred as a result of a sewage backup, it requires professional cleanup and treatment.
 This type of water is highly contaminated and poses a serious health risk.
 And, if the water has been standing for any amount of time, the damage may extend beyond what is visible on the bathroom floor.
 The entire area needs to be checked for unsanitary water and moisture that could have seeped through the floor and subfloor or to nearby cabinets.
 A professional water damage cleanup and restoration company knows how to properly treat this type of mess.
 They have the necessary training and equipment, and follow specific safety and sanitary procedures to fully clean, dry, and sanitize the entire affected area.
 That includes checking for damage to floors, subfloors, and walls, and taking steps to ensure mold does not grow as a result of lingering moisture.

 To minimize the risk of infection from contamination, clean your toilet regularly and make sure it always flushes and water flows properly.
 If you have a septic system, it is recommended to have the septic tank cleaned every 8 to 10 years, too, as sewer line backups can also result in toilet backup and overflow.

-If your home has received water damage from a toilet overflow, call the IICRC-certified professionals at Warren Cleaning and Restoration.
+If your home has received water damage from a toilet overflow, call the IICRC-certified professionals at Warren Restoration.
 Our two family-owned and operated offices are located in Big Stone Gap, VA, and Hendersonville, NC, and we serve an approximate 2-hour radius from each.
 We can handle any water damage or water leak issue from an overflowing toilet, and will thoroughly dry, clean, and sanitize the damaged area to restore your home to its pre-water-damage condition.